 The festival will also include a steel guitar exhibit and a hands-on demonstration where festival guests can learn more about the Hawaiian steel guitar and try out the instrument under the guidance of steel guitar experts.

 Education is a key component of the steel guitar festivals.
-School visitations by master steel guitarists and youth steel guitar players will be scheduled with local area schools.
+School visitations by master steel guitarists and Next Generation steel guitar players will be scheduled with local area schools.
 These visitations will include an introduction to the Hawaiian steel guitar and its importance in Hawaiian music and culture.
-A musical demonstration will be given by the visitation team.
-Local area schools will be contacted about scheduling a visitation time on Thursday and/or Friday, and information about any workshop offered at the festival will be posted when it becomes available.
+A musical demonstration will be given by the visitation team, followed by hands-on opportunities for classroom students.
+Local area schools will be contacted about scheduling a visitation time on Friday, and information about any workshop offered at the festival will be posted when it becomes available.